-- 1. To open (or close) the Camera Bag, click on the Show/Hide ± icon in the top-left corner of the Stage.
-(This icon toggles between Show and Hide.) - a.
+1. To open (or close) the Camera Bag, click on the Show/Hide \pm icon in the top-left corner of the Stage.
+(This icon toggles between Show and Hide.)

+- a.
 Click the Show icon to open the Camera Bag. - b.
 Click the Hide icon to close the Camera Bag.

-When the Camera Bag is open to the Cameras tab, you may review camera info for each Camera Group or Server, add new Players to the Stage, and clear the Stage.
+When the Camera Bag is open to the Cameras tab, you may review camera info for each Camera Group or Server, add new Players to the Stage, add new Maps to the Stage, and clear the Stage.